atomicjolt/lti_starter_app/README.md

 The LTI Starter app makes working with the Canvas API simple.
 See [Canvas](Canvas.md) for more information.
 Note that working with the Canvas API will require a server side proxy that is not part of this project.

+## Admin Page

+There is an admin page where one can setup the tools located at `/admin`.
+In the settings for an Application Instance, Visibility can be configured to affect who can see the tool when it gets installed.

 ## Development Details

 #### Webpack